-Nothing in this Ordinance shall be deemed to require any change in the plans, construction or design use of any building upon which actual construction was lawfully begun prior to the adoption of this Ordinance and upon which building actual construction has been diligently carried on, and provided further, that such building shall be completed within two (2) years from the date of passage of this Ordinance.
+Nothing in this Ordinance shall be deemed to require any change in the plans, construction, or design use of any building upon which actual construction was lawfully begun prior to the adoption of this Ordinance and upon which building actual construction has been diligently carried out, and provided further that such building shall be completed within two (2) years from the date of passage of this Ordinance.

 Section 5.11.
-VOTING PLACE.
+VOTING PLACE

 The provision of the Ordinance shall not be so construed as to interfere with the temporary use of any property as a voting place in connection with a Township or other public election.

 Section 5.12.
+APPROVAL OF PLATS AND SITE CONDOMINIMUMS

-APPROVAL OF PLATS.
-No proposed plat of a new or redesigned subdivision shall hereafter be approved by the Township unless the lots within such plat equal or exceed the minimum size and width requirements set forth in the various districts of this Ordinance, and unless such a plat fully conforms with the statutes of the State of Michigan and any related ordinance of the Township as may be adopted.
+No proposed plat site condominium of a new or redesigned subdivision shall hereafter be approved by the Township unless the lots within such plat equal or exceed the minimum size and width requirements set forth in the various districts of this Ordinance, and unless such a plat fully conforms with the statutes of the State of Michigan and any related ordinance of the Township as may be adopted.

 Section 5.13.
-ESSENTIAL SERVICES.
+ESSENTIAL SERVICES

 Essential services shall be permitted as authorized under any franchise or that which may be regulated by any law of the State of Michigan or any ordinance of the Township, it being the intention hereof to exempt such essential services from the application of this Ordinance.

 Section 5.14.
-SIGNS.
+SIGNS

 All signs erected or located in any Zoning District shall comply with the following regulations:

-A building permit shall be required for the erection, construction or alteration of any sign, except as hereinafter provided, and all such signs shall be approved by the Building Inspector as to their conforming to the requirements of the zoning district wherein said sign or signs are to be located and the requirements of this section.
+Building Permit: A building permit shall be required for the erection, construction or alteration of any sign, except as hereinafter provided, and all such signs shall be approved by the Building Inspector as to their conforming to the requirements of the zoning district wherein said sign or signs are to be located and the requirements of this section.

+Number: For the purpose of determining the permitted number of signs, a sign shall be considered to be a single display surface or display device containing elements organized, related, and composed to form a unit.
+Where matter is displayed in a random manner without organized relationship of elements, or where there is reasonable doubt about the relationship of element shall be considered to be a single sign.

+Surface Area: The surface area of a sign shall be computed as including the entire area within a regular geometric form or combinations of regular geometric forms comprising all of the display area of the sign and including all of the elements of the matter displayed.
+Frames and structural members not bearing advertising matter shall not be included in computation of surface area.

-There shall be no flashing, oscillating or intermittent, red, blue, or green illumination on any sign located in the same line of vision as a traffic control system nor interference with vision clearance along any highway, street, or road or at any intersection of two or more streets.
+Illuminated Signs: There shall be no flashing, oscillating, or intermittent, red, blue, or green illumination on any sign located in the same line of vision as a traffic control system nor interference with vision clearance along any highway, street, or road or at any intersection of two or more streets.
 All illuminated signs shall be so placed as to prevent the rays and illumination therefrom from being cast upon neighboring residences with a residential district and shall be located not less than one hundred (100) feet from such residential district.

-No sign, except those placed and maintained by the Township, County or State shall be located in, overhead or encroach upon any public right-of-way.
+Public Right-of-Way: No sign, except those placed and maintained by the Township, County or State shall be located in, overhead or encroach upon any public right-of-way.